Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Methodology

+Driven by the \textit{low-rank spurious bias} phenomenon observed in Section I, we recognize that the variations of $Z_s$ dominate the principal components of the visual feature space, severely suppressing the subtle causal factors $Z_c$.
 However, under ideal circumstance, the classifier should rely solely on forgery-related features to determine authenticity, and be invariant to interference of forgery-irrelevant factors $Z_s$.
 Since $Z_s$ and $Z_c$ are unobserved during training, we impose these desiderata at the representation level.
 Given an input face image $I$, we write its representation as $R=\phi(I)= h(Z_s,Z_c,\varepsilon)$.
-For brevity, the encoder $h(\cdot)$ mixes $Z_s$ and $Z_c$ into the representation $R$.
-We seek a representation that (i) preserves causal factor $Z_c$ for predicting $Y$, and (ii) blocks the backdoor path:

-where $I(;)$ denotes mutual information, $\kappa$ is a threshold.
 Intuitively, the learned representation should retain enough information about the forgery-related factor $Z_c$ that determines $Y$, while being insensitive to spurious factors $Z_s$ or discard them.
-In the next section, we describe a transformation on $\phi(I)$ that achieves these causal desiderata.
+In the next section, we describe a transformation on $\phi(I)$ that achieves these desiderata.